Capacitive Reactance Calculator

 Copy status messages will appear here after you use the button.

-This optional mini-game turns the same relationship into a quick arcade challenge.
+This optional mini-game turns capacitive reactance into a quick tuning challenge.
 Every pulse displays a capacitor value and a target reactance.
 You tune frequency before the pulse reaches the capacitor gate.
-Higher frequency lowers reactance, lower frequency raises it, and later phases introduce an interference band that makes sloppy tuning unstable.
-It is a fast way to practice the logic behind the calculator without changing the calculator itself.
+Higher frequency lowers reactance, lower frequency raises it, and later phases add an interference band that makes sloppy tuning unstable.
+It is a fast way to practice the same relationship the calculator uses.

 Score0